 You can claim R&D Tax Credits on travel and subsistence costs, but only in certain conditions.
 Here’s what you need to know.

-HMRC allows companies to claim tax credits for R&D-related travel and subsistence costs as part your overall staffing expenditure.
+HMRC allows companies to claim tax credits for R&D-related travel and subsistence costs as part of your qualifying staff expenditure.

 This is good news for founders, who often route subsistence and travel cost through the company, particularly in the early days of their startup’s development.